Citing: The rules for citing your sources are fairly straightforward. The following items taken from other sources must be acknowledged:

 3. Facts that are not considered common knowledge (facts such as the dates of important occurrences, are considered common knowledge and usually need not be footnoted)

 Whenever you are in doubt about a particular item, cite it!
-This serves an important purpose in addition to preserving academic integrity.
+This is part of preserving academic integrity.
 Along with your bibliography, it indicates to your reader the extent of your research; it also allows the reader to pursue particular aspects of your topic on his or her own.

 Note that when paraphrasing or summarizing, you will still cite the author’s name and page number as a way to acknowledge your use of the source.